Roadmap

 Tasks without dates

-• In the List view, click the start or due date cell in the task row and enter a date.
+- In the Work Items view, click the start or due date cell in the task row and enter a date.

 Subtasks appear indented under their parent task in the left panel, and their bars appear at the corresponding vertical position on the timeline.
 If a subtask falls outside its parent’s date range, this is highlighted visually so you can identify scheduling mismatches.